moorthy-g/react-redux-boilerplate/README.md

 # Commands
 - `yarn start` Starts the webpack dev server in port 8000 ( its a default port )
 - `yarn build` Runs webpack production build.
-- `yarn buildServer` Runs webpack production build & Serves it using a simple http server in port 8000
+- `yarn build:server` Runs webpack production build & Serves it using a simple http server in port 8000